See up to 5 Types of Whales from 4 Departure Locations!

 Resident orcas have called the waters of the Salish Sea home for generations.
 They live in very tight knit family groups which range from the youngest baby to the eldest female.
-These orcas spend much of their time in the waters around Washington and British Columbia throughout the year on the search for the favorite food – chinook salmon.
-Orcas can be very playful and acrobatic, especially after a successful hunt.
+These orcas spend much of their time in the waters around Washington and British Columbia throughout the year on the search for the favorite food – Chinook salmon.
+This group of killer whales can be very playful and acrobatic, especially after a successful hunt.
 They are also extremely social, often seen interacting with other members of the pod.

-Southern resident orcas are some of the most researched whales in the world.
+Southern resident killer whales are some of the most researched whales in the world.

 The early 1970s, Dr.Michael Bigg, a scientist with the Canadian Department of Fisheries and Oceans, began studying the orcas of the region, mainly to determine the population and its dynamics in light of orcas being captured for captivity.
 He developed a technique using photographs to ID individual whales.
 Currently, the Center for whale research conducts an annual census of the southern resident orcas.
 Located just behind the dorsal fin on each side of the whale is a white pigmented area called a saddle patch.
 The saddle patch is like a fingerprint.
 Unique encroachments of black and sometime scars within the patch make each one distinctive.
 Characteristics of the dorsal fin itself – such as scars, nicks and overall shape – are also helpful in identifying individual whales.

 Each day and every experience is completely unique and unpredictable!
-The beauty of seeing these magnificent orcas in a while is that they are doing what they want and what they need to be doing in order to survive. these are just a few of the many behaviors that orcas do throughout their day.
+The beauty of seeing these magnificent orcas in the wild is that they are doing what they want and what they need to be doing in order to survive and no two encounters are ever the same.
+These are just a few of the many behaviors that orcas do throughout their day.